How Lack of Classrooms is impacting Learning in Government Schools

-Now, you have 45 minutes and your job is to teach all the students, engage with them in the best way possible and ensure that all of them learn.
+Now, you have 45 minutes and your job is to teach all the students.
+You have to engage with them in the best way possible and ensure that all of them learn.

 Let’s look at some facts to understand the situation better.

-Aam Aadmi Party, which claims to have made significant improvements in Delhi’s government schools also faced the tough challenge of providing classrooms to students in their schools.
-Expressing concern over lack of classrooms in government schools, Delhi Deputy Chief Minister Manish Sisodia has been quoted as saying that it can only be imagined what students must be learning when there are over 150 of them in a room.
-His exact statement “If there are over 150 children in one classroom, even if God decides to teach, he can’t,” is a true reflection of the scenario across the country.
+Aam Aadmi Party, claims to have made significant improvements in Delhi’s government schools.
+But, even they faced the tough challenge of providing classrooms to students in their schools.
+Expressing concern over the lack of classrooms in government schools, Delhi Deputy Chief Minister Manish Sisodia has been quoted as saying that it can only be imagined what students must be learning when there are over 150 of them in a room.
+His exact statement “If there are over 150 children in one classroom, even if God decides to teach, he can’t,”.
+Now that is a true reflection of the scenario across the country.

-In many cases, due to lack of classroom, students have to sit in the corridors or under a tree in the playground irrespective of the outside weather conditions just so that they can learn.
+In many cases, due to the lack of classrooms, students have to sit in the corridors.
+Either that or under a tree in the playground irrespective of the outside weather conditions.
+All that just so that they can learn.

 Has someone made an effort to resolve this situation?

-Although, we are yet to see significant infrastructural developments, however over the last decade, a lot of investment has been made by CSR and state governments in setting up smart classes in government schools.
-The premises being that the animated multimedia videos will be able to engage students better which will increase their interest in learning eventually leading to improvement in learning levels.
+Although we are yet to see significant infrastructural developments, however over the last decade, a lot of investment has been made by CSR and state governments in setting up smart classes in government schools.
+The premise is that the animated multimedia videos will be able to engage students better which will increase their interest in learning eventually leading to improvement in learning levels.

-Considering the problem we are discussing, we see two major issues why smart class is not be able to engage all students well:
+Considering the problem we are discussing, we see two major issues why the smart class is not able to engage all students well:

-- A smart class based setup can only show one type of content – multimedia videos.
-There are over 60 students sitting and watching these videos but every child being unique will have a different preferred way of receiving the information.
+- A smart class-based setup can only show one type of content – multimedia videos.
+There are over 60 students sitting and watching these videos.
+Now, every child being unique will have a different preferred way of receiving information.
 Even a well-animated video may also not be able to engage all children equally.
-Unfortunately smart classes work on an assumption that all students in the classroom will enjoy watching the video equally, which rarely happens
+Unfortunately, smart classes work on assumptions.
+It assumes that all students in the classroom will enjoy watching the video equally.
+Something which rarely happens

-- Secondly, due to lack of classrooms, we saw earlier how students from different grades are made to sit together in one classroom.
-In a smart class you can play a video on a topic relevant only for one grade at a time.
+- Secondly, due to the lack of classrooms, one more major issue comes up.
+We how students from different grades are made to sit together in one classroom.
+In a smart class, you can play a video on a topic relevant only to one grade at a time.
 Students from other grades feel left out and eventually lose the interest

 While students continue to suffer, a teacher also feels helpless.
 They very soon realize that smart classes don’t help them in any way, instead only increase their burden of switching them ON/OFF daily and maintaining them.
 As a result, a large number of government schools do not use smart classes on a regular basis.